easoncai999/bayesian-quant-finance/README.md

 ## Contact

-For questions or feedback, please contact Eason Cai at [xuchen.cai.th@dartmouth.edu].
+For questions or feedback, please contact me at [xuchen.cai.th@dartmouth.edu].